danmar/cppcheck/win_installer/readme.txt

 #4 Compile the installer
    - from menu: Project / Compile Setup

-If compilation succeeds, the installer executable is created into folder /win_installer/output.
+If compilation succeeds, the installer executable is created into /Build -folder.
 The filename is cppcheck-[version]-setup.exe.